polsommer/stationapiv2.2/README.md

 4. Prompt you for an admin user + password to import `extras/init_database.sql`.

 You can re-run the script safely; it will skip steps that are already complete.

-🔒 Pro tip: Copy build/bin to a safe location before production use.
-Re-building will overwrite config defaults.
+> 🔒 **Operational tip:** Copy `build/bin` (or your installed prefix) to a safe
+> location before production use.
+Performing a rebuild overwrites the default
+> configuration files.

-❤️ Support Development
+## ❤️ Support Development

-If you find this project useful, consider supporting ongoing open-source development:
+If you find this project useful, consider supporting ongoing open-source development by contributing code, reporting issues, or sharing the project with other SWG communities.

-📄 License
+## 📄 License

 This project is licensed under the MIT License.

-🛰️ About
+## 🛰️ About

-swg+ is built for the SWG emulator community to restore and extend station-style services from the original game.
+SWG+ is built for the SWG emulator community to restore and extend station-style services from the original game.
 It is not affiliated with Sony Online Entertainment or LucasArts.